datastax/ruby-driver/features/reconnection/README.md

 # Reconnection

 Ruby driver will automatically reestablish failed connections to Cassandra nodes.
-It uses reconnection policy to determine retry intervals for reconnection.
+It uses a reconnection policy to determine retry intervals for reconnection.